github/docs/content/billing/managing-billing-for-github-codespaces/about-billing-for-codespaces.md

 ## {% data variables.product.prodname_codespaces %} pricing

-{% data variables.product.prodname_codespaces %} usage is billed for all accounts on the Team and Enterprise plans, and does not include any entitlements.
+{% data variables.product.prodname_codespaces %} usage is billed for all accounts on the Team and Enterprise plans, and does not include any entitlements such as free-tier and included minutes.
 Individual accounts are not currently billed for {% data variables.product.prodname_codespaces %} usage.

 {% data variables.product.prodname_codespaces %} usage is billed according to the units of measure in the following table: